On Friday, November 16, 2018, on what would have been Prof. Achebe’s 88th birthday, Dr. Chido…

 Chido is the Founder of USAfrica multimedia networks Houston, 1992, and first African-owned, U.S-based professional newspaper published on the internet, USAfricaonline.com; analyst CNN International and SkyNews, democracy and emerging markets specialist, data mining and risks analyst.

 “I’ll forever remember having walked inside and peeped through that historic Mandela jail cell (where he was held for most of his 27 years in unjust imprisonment) at the dreaded Robben Island, on March 27, 1998, alongside then Editor-in-chief of TIME magazine and later news chief executive of the CNN, Walter Isaacson (and others).
 It was when President Bill Clinton made his first official trip to South Africa and came to Robben Island.
-Come to this island of scourge and you will understand, in part, the simple greatness and towering grace of Nelson Mandela.
-The punitive impositions and racist impunity which Mandela faced, endured and overcame at Robben Island offer some contextual clarity to what I refer to as the power of forgiveness….”
+After our tour of this island of pain and deprivation, punctuated by stories of life in incarceration by some of the men who served sentences alongside Mahdiba, then I began to understand the simple greatness, towering grace and power of forgiveness embodied by Mandela….”